 Unit 1 Membership

-CUPE 3908 Unit 1 represents approximately 300-course instructors, clinical instructors, markers, tutorial leaders, workshop leaders, academic counsellors, academic skills counsellors and lab demonstrators at Trent University.
+CUPE 3908 Unit 1 represents approximately 300 sessional faculty members, clinical instructors, markers, tutorial leaders, workshop leaders, academic counsellors, academic skills counsellors and lab demonstrators at Trent University.

 Your Collective Agreement